Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Model

+\end{widetext} The asterisk in Eq.~\eqref{Pkn} symbolizes the following constraint: in this lossless case, $k$ clicks will be obtained if and only if $k$ different SPADs out of $m$ receive {\em at least} one photon, and the other $m-k$ SPADs receive zero photon.
+A fully explicit formula will be given for the symmetrized detector in the next section.

-Note that our goal is to split the $n$ input photons over $m$ modes such that each more have either zero or one photon, no matter what modes get the photons.
-When all beam splitters are identical, the most constrained is the first one as its reflectivity must be much less than $1/n$.
-However, this approach isn't optimal since the subsequent modes will gradually see fewer photons and can therefore afford larger reflectivities without running the risk of detecting more than one photon.
-Also, at the end of the device, the last beam splitter should clearly be balanced since the constraint is symmetric for both its output ports.
+Note that our goal is to actually split the $n$ input photons among $m\gg n$ modes with never more than 1 photon per mode.
+The first beamsplitter's reflectivity must then be much less than $n^{-1}$.
+Taking all beamsplitters identical is clearly not optimal since the subsequent modes will gradually see fewer photons and can therefore afford larger reflectivities without running the to risk of detecting more than one photon.
+Also, at the end of the segmented device, the last beam splitter should clearly be balanced since the constraint has to be symmetric for both its output ports.
 Bearing all this in mind, a symmetrized device appears to be the optimal choice.
-We investigate it next
+We investigate it next.